Coronavirus Pandemic Information

 CORONAVIRUS COMMON QUESTIONS

-We understand that the Coronavirus (COVID-19) pandemic is causing significant disruption to many travellers current and future travel plans.
 Below are some of the most common questions regarding Coronavirus, travel, and travel insurance.

 • What is the novel coronavirus COVID-19?